“England provided the time, America provided the money, and Russia provided the blood.“ — Joseph Stalin

 Another Japanese-American, Fred Korematsu, sued the U.S. Government for violating his civil rights.
 He lost his case, but it was an important one nonetheless because the Supreme Court ruled that only the wartime emergency justified racial discrimination.
 That opened the door for post-war litigation from groups like the NAACP as we’ll see in coming chapters.
 Bill Clinton awarded Korematsu the National Medal of Honor in 1998.
 Interning the entire Japanese-American population, including people with American roots, especially with the FBI reporting there was no danger, was an overreaction the government formally apologized for years later.
 Ronald Reagan signed a reparations bill for former captives in 1988.

 In hindsight, there never was a significant Japanese threat within the 48 states that then comprised the U.S., but that wasn’t clear at the time.
 Hindsight is 20/20, as the saying goes.
 Japanese subs sank several merchant ships off the West Coast, sparred with the Navy, and were spotted off the San Francisco coast.
+Two weeks after Pearl Harbor, the Japanese sank the Union Oil tanker SS Montebello off the California coast near Port San Luis.
 They fired on historic Fort Stevens at the mouth of the Columbia River and a lighthouse on Vancouver Island.
 The Japanese weren’t inflicting much damage but they were lurking off the coast, making their presence known.

 The Battle of Los Angeles